It used to be that blogs looked like blogs and websites looked like websites. One could easily tell blogs and websites apart.

 You can try the Detector yourself by visiting this link:

-If you browse the net using either Firefox or Google Chrome and want to be able to know if the sites that you are visiting are WP-driven, then Wappalyzer is a useful extension for your web browser.
+If you use a browser such as Firefox or Chrome and would like to be able to see if the sites that you are visiting are WordPress sites, then Wappalyzer is a useful extension to add to your web browser.

-Wappalyzer identifies what software is installed in the sites you are visiting.
+Wappalyzer identifies what type of software is installed in the sites you are visiting.

 According to their website …